Understanding franchise fees

 Franchise fees advertised in other media

 As you see from the above, the bfa has been quite specific about how franchise costs are represented on this website.
-On all other media, there will not be these specific structures.
+In other media outlets there may not be such precise guidelines, if there are any at all.